Easiest Guide on How to Grow Marijuana in 9 Simple Steps

 Decide on a Grow Room

 You can grow cannabis almost anywhere you want.
-It can be in a spare room, a closet, the garage, or even a grow tent.
+It can be in a spare room, a closet, a garage, or even a grow tent.

-Grow tents are a good choice because they come with many advantages: you can quickly put them up and take them down, they’re a cheap indoor grow setup, and some of them even come with extra features (like hydroponic equipment or separate chambers for cloning).
+In fact, grow tents are a good choice because they come with many advantages.
+You can quickly put them up and take them down; they’re a cheap indoor grow setup, and some of them even come with extra features (like hydroponic equipment or separate chambers for cloning).

-Your grow room doesn’t have to be some kind of hi-tech lab, just make sure it is dry and cool, and that you have enough room.
+Your grow room doesn’t have to be some kind of hi-tech lab.
+Just make sure it is dry and cool and that you have enough space.

 One of the great things about growing marijuana inside is you get to control the light.
 And, thus, the yield and the harvest.

 Of all the investments in indoor growing, lighting will probably set you back the most.
-However, it is also one of the most important factors in how to grow marijuana indoors and produce a yield rich both in quality and quantity.
+However, it is also one of the most important factors for producing a yield rich both in quality and quantity.

 What Kind of Lights Can You Use?

-- HID (High-Intensity Discharge) is most widely used because they are incredibly powerful, but quite cheap and easy to set up.
+- HID (High-Intensity Discharge) lights are most widely used because they are incredibly powerful, quite cheap, and easy to set up.
 The two main types of HID lights are Metal Halide and High-Pressure Sodium.
-HID lights produce a lot of heat (note that you will need air-cooled reflector hoods too), which can run up quite an electricity bill.
+HID lights produce a lot of heat (note that you will need air-cooled reflector hoods), which can run up quite an electricity bill.

-It is costly, but using HID lamps will make the process of how to grow cannabis easier in the long-run, especially if you use smaller MH/HPS grow lights.
+It is costly, but using HID lamps will make the process of growing cannabis easier in the long run, especially if you use smaller MH/HPS grow lights.

 - LEC (Light Emitting Ceramic).
-This type of bulb provides more natural light, it is less conspicuous, and it emits considerable levels of UV light, which is known to up trichome production.
+This type of bulb provides more natural light, is less conspicuous, and emits considerable levels of UV light, which is known to up trichome production.

 - Fluorescent grow lights.
 These kinds of lights are perfect for small-time growers because they are cheaper and easier to set up, and they don’t need a cooling system due to the small amount of heat they produce.

-The biggest downside would be efficiency (they generate almost 30% less light) and space (you would need bigger lights to achieve the same results as HPS bulb).
+The biggest downside would be efficiency (they generate almost 30% less light) and space (you would need bigger lights to achieve the same results as HPS bulbs).

 The optimal lighting for a cannabis plant would be a 400-watt bulb for the vegetative stage and a 600-watt lamp for the flowering phase.
-Another tip on how to grow marijuana: invest in a timer to keep the process consistent.
+Another tip on how to grow weed indoors: invest in a timer to keep the process consistent.

 Air, Temperature, and Humidity

-Apart from being the most traditional choice, it is also the easiest, making it ideal for beginners.
+Apart from being the most traditional choice for plans on how to grow a marijuana plant, it is also the easiest.
 You can use any potting soil provided it doesn’t contain artificial extended-release fertilizer, which is not good for cannabis cultivation.